proofrock/ws4sqlite/documentation/documentation/security.md

 * Using the standard HTTP Basic Authentication; or
 * Inserting the credentials in the request JSON.

-{% hint style="danger" %}
-Beware that the password is sent in plaintext; if you are serving a database on an unprotected connection, it could be snooped.
-Consider providing HTTPS with a reverse proxy.
+> ⚠️ Beware that the password is sent by the client in plaintext; if you are serving a database on an unprotected connection, it could be snooped.
+It's strongly advised to provide HTTPS with a reverse proxy.
-{% endhint %}

 On the server, the set of valid credentials can be configured in two ways: